-WARNING: I try not to be graphic but this topic is nearly impossible to discuss without some detail of the horror of what happened to this family.
+WARNING: I try not to be graphic but this topic is nearly impossible to discuss without some graphic details given of the horror of what happened to this family.
 If this is upsetting to you, please do not read.

-It was speculated at trial that the McStay family did not, as previously thought, disappear the night of February 4th, but were alive and well all the way into the morning hours of Friday, February 5th, 2010.
-This was a theory not only floated out by the defense, but was one given weight by the prosecution, both during trial and in the prosecution’s closing statements.
+It was, in deed, speculated to at trial that the McStay family did not as previously thought, disappear the night of February 4th, but instead were actually alive, and well, all the way into the morning hours of Friday, February 5th, 2010.
+This theory was not only suggested by the defense in opening statements, but was suggested also by the prosecution, both during trial and in the prosecution’s closing arguments.